ISISComputingGroup/ibex_developers_manual/design_documents/Script-Server-Front-End-Design-Document.md

 * Allow addition of new commands* (optional)
 * Allow the available commands to be used to create a new script via a drag and drop interface.
 The client will be responsible for converting the available commands into a Python script, and inserting the necessary server call backs.
 * Allow new scripts to be created as hand-written code (i.e. plain text document)
-* Allow scripts to be saved locally, before they are sent to the server (or should they just be saveable on the server?)
+* Allow scripts to be saved locally, before they are sent to the server
+* Allow scripts to be loaded from disk
+* Script builder scripts will need to be saved as XML, hand-written scripts can be saved as Python, but either can be sent to the server
 * Allow the creation new jobs and send them to the server to be queued
 * Show the current status of the job queue
 * Show the status of the current job (% done, current line etc.)